🏠 Home

 3. Bias: Each layer has a bias \(b \in \mathbb{R}^{d_{l}} \), which is the intercept in the linear operation.

-4. Activation (functions): activation function controls whether the current neuron gives non-zero (activated) values or zero (saturate) values.
-The most common activation function is Relu.
+4. Activation (functions): the activation function controls whether the current neuron gives non-zero (activated) values or zero (saturated) values.
+The most common activation function is ReLU.

 3. Output layer